RU-V207-Teaching/strasbourg-robotkit/IMU/readme.md

 ```

 Copy all the files that start "adafruit" and end in .mpy into lib on CIRCUITPY drive.
 These are stock versions from the bundle 8.x at https://circuitpython.org/libraries

+Copy l3g4200d.py and l3g4200d-gyro_test.py on to the CIRCUITPY drive.
+Rename l3g4200d-gyro_test.py to code.py
+Open Mu (or other) serial console at 115200 baud
+Rotating it should see some change in the numbers.

 Copy lsm303-accel_test.py and rename to code.py
 Open Mu (or other) serial console at 115200 baud